serokell/blog-posts/Haskell and Dimensions/article.md

 ```
 Here `a` is a type of elements, `r` is a representation type. `y` and `x` are types of kind `Nat` from `type-natural` library, which is the most useful for our goals, as we discussed in the introduction.

 Looks good, but the dimensionality of an input data is unknown at compile-time.
 Thus, types might be dependent on other values received at the runtime stage.
 This connection might be described quite straightforwardly via dependent types.
-Here's a small example on Agda:
+Here's a small example written in Agda:

 ```agda
 generateVec : {A : Set} → (ℕ → A) → (n : ℕ) → Vec A n
 generateVec f zero = []
 generateVec f (suc n) = (f $ suc n) ∷ generateVec f n
 ```
 In this example, we generate a list with length in its type, the result of which is parametrised by value `n`.
 In other words, it depends from value.
 Here, the benefit of dependent types is that the compiler checks the function body.
-And if the length of the list does not equal `n` or the compiler cannot prove this fact, then we get a compilation error.
+If the length of that list doesn't equal `n` or the compiler cannot prove this fact, then we obtain a compilation error.
 At the present time, Haskell lacks dependent types.
 However, there is a necessity to jump from values to types, so we're not able to do it with the actual Haskell type system.

 In [`singletons`](http://hackage.haskell.org/package/singletons), one may emulate dependent type by jump mapping some type `a` into datatype `Sing n`, which has exactly one value in runtime.
-Reader may read [this article](https://cs.brynmawr.edu/~rae/papers/2012/singletons/paper.pdf) to acknowledge with this tool in more detail.
+Reader may read [this article](https://cs.brynmawr.edu/~rae/papers/2012/singletons/paper.pdf) to acknowledge with this tool closely.
 The basic module called `Singletons.Prelude` provides singleton types, prelude-like type-level functions, and promoted types.
 The main goal of the module is to emulate Haskell prelude at the type-level.
 One can read about promoted types [here](https://www.parsonsmatt.org/2017/04/26/basic_type_level_programming_in_haskell.html).
 This library is pretty helpful for dependent types emulating in Haskell, but it probably might become irrelevant, when [full-fledged dependent](https://serokell.io/blog/2018/12/17/why-dependent-haskell) types will be able in Haskell.
 A reader may familiarise with [this tutorial](https://blog.jle.im/entry/introduction-to-singletons-1.html) to introduce in singletons more systematically.
 We only discuss some basic constructions that we used for type-safe dimensions.

 We decided to use `singletons` interface for type-level dimensions.
 Here we meet the additional important characteristic of `type-natural`.
 There is an integration between `type-natural` and `singletons` implemented [as follows](https://hackage.haskell.org/package/type-natural-0.8.2.0/docs/Data-Type-Natural.html#g:3).

 Let us consider the following example of `singletons` use with `DimMatrix` data type. `withMat` is a function that creates the same matrix with type-level dimensions from the input `repa` matrix.
 We implemented this function via continuation passing style because type-level dimensions `x` and `y` are bound by the internal universal quantifier, so they cannot appear in the result type `k`.
-Here, we use CPS for the ability to create a matrix with type-level dimensionality from the usual one and avoid the disappearance of dimension in types.
+Here, we use continuation-passing style for the ability to create a matrix with type-level dimensionality from the usual one and avoid the disappearance of dimension in types.
 This function is one the most widely used by us:
 ```haskell
 withMat